 Child Development, B.S.

-Learn how to be a successful advocate for children.
-We all know that children need support and guidance as they grow into healthy successful adults.
-There is an increasing focus on the methods and strategies to positively impact that development.
+We all agree that children need support and guidance as they grow into healthy successful adults.
+At Indiana Tech you will focus on the methods and strategies to positively impact that development and learn how to be a successful advocate for children.

 The specific goals of the program are to: